May 17, 2023

 Company

-E-learning, blended learning, and microlearning – you are surely familiar with these methods.
+E-learning, blended learning, and microlearning – you are probably familiar with these methods.
 But do you also know what macrolearning means?
-In today's article, we want to introduce you to this learning method in direct comparison to microlearning – with helpful tips and examples.
+In today's article, we want to introduce you to the learning method in direct comparison to microlearning – with helpful tips and examples.

-In recent years, it has become evident that short, concise content is becoming increasingly relevant.
-Our attention spans are decreasing, and the majority feel there is no time for learning phases and further education.
-It’s no wonder that microlearning has become more popular.
-After all, it’s about providing short learning content that can easily be integrated into everyday life.
+In recent years, it has become clear that short, concise content is becoming increasingly relevant.
+Our attention spans are continually decreasing, and the majority feel they have no time for learning phases and further education.
+No wonder that microlearning has become increasingly popular.
+After all, it is about providing the shortest possible learning content that can easily be integrated into everyday life.

-Microlearning describes learning in small bites.
-The method aims to simplify the learning process by breaking the content down into small learning units.
-This increases the motivation of participants – and consequently the learning success!
+Microlearning describes learning in small chunks.
+The method aims to simplify the learning process by breaking the content into small learning units.
+This increases the motivation of the participants – and consequently also the learning success!
 Unlike traditional e-learning, microlearning focuses directly on the learners and their abilities.
-Accordingly, there are many applications, which are usually oriented towards companies and their employees.
+Accordingly, there are many applications, which are usually aimed at companies and their employees.

-But is microlearning suitable for every learning content?
+But is microlearning suitable for every type of learning content?
 Probably not!
-And that’s precisely why I want to introduce you to macrolearning today as a kind of counterpart.
+And that’s exactly why today I want to introduce macrolearning as a kind of counterbalance.

 This is how macrolearning is defined

 Macrolearning is significantly more complex compared to microlearning.
 It is more of a learning system designed to be accessible to a large number of learners.
-Thus, it is particularly suitable for large companies with a multitude of learning employees.
+As a result, it is especially suitable for large companies with a multitude of learning employees.

-This also means that the content must cover a wide range of different knowledge levels.
-In macrolearning, learners are not as free and flexible as in microlearning; after all, they are confronted with a series of content and instructions that become increasingly complex.
+This also means that the content must cover a wide range of different levels of knowledge.
+In macrolearning, learners are not as free and flexible as in microlearning; after all, they are confronted with a variety of content and instructions that become increasingly complex.

-Accordingly, there are different roles in macrolearning: An instructor leads the course and conveys content.
-For specific problems, a coach is usually also available.
-Additionally, a mentor helps implement the learning in professional life, supporting learners in their careers.
-Therefore, this learning system cannot easily adapt to individual needs and extends over a longer period of time.
+Accordingly, there are different roles in macrolearning: An instructor leads the course and imparts content.
+Additionally, a coach is usually available for specific problems.
+For practical implementation in professional life, a mentor helps who supports the learners in their careers.
+As a result, this learning system cannot be easily adapted to individual needs and extends over a longer period.

 Differences between microlearning and macrolearning at a glance